SuperTails/wasmcraft2/README.md

 Run these commands:

-`/gamerule maxCommandChainLength 1000000` (This only needs to be run once per world)
+`/gamerule maxCommandChainLength 100000000` (This only needs to be run once per world)

 `/reload` (This only needs to be run when the datapack is changed while the world is open)

+`/datapack enable "name/of/my/datapack"` (If it is not already enabled)

 `/function wasmrunner:init`